stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 ![](CaseStudy2_files/figure-html/unnamed-chunk-16-2.png)<!-- -->

 When reviewing annual income data in a histogram, we find that it is right skewed with the vast majority of the responses being at or below $50,000 per year.
-The GP mean historgram is left skewed with the majority of mean GP scores being 3 or above.
+The GP mean histogram is left skewed with the majority of mean GP scores being 3 or above.

 ```r